Freight Shipping from Minneapolis to Savannah

 How much does it cost to ship freight from Minneapolis to Savannah?

-Full truckload (FTL) rates from Minneapolis, MN to Savannah, GA currently range from $3,090-$3,808 for a standard dry van load over the 1,437-mile route.
+Full truckload (FTL) rates from Minneapolis, MN to Savannah, GA currently range $3,090-$3,808 (roughly $2.16-$2.66 per mile over 1,437 miles).
 LTL shipments typically cost $990-$1,621 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Minneapolis to Savannah?